sisyphusCoding/rockPaperScissorsLizardSpock/README.md

-# Frontend Mentor - Rock, Paper, Scissors solution
+# Frontend Mentor - Rock, Paper, Scissors, Lizard, Spock  solution

 This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.